Alv-no/dotty/Readme.md

 - Install Rust

-- Run `cargo run` in the project direcoty
+- Run `cargo run` in the project directory